← Back to calculators

 • Deposit: Usually 25% of property value

-• Stamp Duty: 5% surcharge on all BTL purchases
+• Stamp duty: the additional-property rates on most BTL purchases

-• BTL property: Typically 3-8% cash-on-cash (plus potential capital growth)
+• BTL property: Typically 3 to 8% cash on cash (plus potential capital growth)

 Consider the full picture: